FOREX-Dollar hits four-week peak on resilient U.S. jobs market

-LONDON, Jan 6 (Reuters) - The dollar held near an almost one-month high on Friday, after U.S. economic data highlighted a still-tight labour market that could keep the Federal Reserve on its aggressive rate hike path.
+LONDON, Jan 6 (Reuters) - The dollar rose to an almost one-month high on Friday, after U.S. economic data highlighted a still-tight labour market that could mean the Federal Reserve keeps hiking interest rates aggressively.

 The number of Americans filing new claims for jobless benefits dropped to a three-month low last week while layoffs fell 43% in December, data on Thursday showed.

-A separate report also revealed that private employment increased by 235,000 jobs last month, far exceeding expectations for a 150,000 increase.
+A separate report also showed that private employment increased by 235,000 jobs last month, far exceeding expectations for a 150,000 increase.

-The index was on track for a weekly gain of more than 1.8%, its largest since September.
+The index was on track for a weekly gain of almost 1.9%, its largest since September.

 "That's why we saw the reaction in the dollar to the positive labour data yesterday," Coghlan added.